 Errors in the various tech fields are widespread.
 Designers often tend to make all kinds of errors which they can amend as they continue creating.
 In the blockchain, however, this issue will have to be relooked because the infrastructure does not allow for errors.
 The consequences of making mistakes in the blockchain are dire since they are permanent and irreversible.
 The decentralized ledger is known to be an essential part of the system, and it cannot be altered under any condition once the records have been made.

 For this reason, it will be necessary for designers to raise awareness about the permanence of the blockchain.
 This will be done by including many different confirmation checks, which will remove the chances of error among users.
 The capacity to do revisions must also be part of future designs that are built for the blockchain.
 All in all, things like confirmation checks and warnings will be crucial for blockchain apps.

 The Value of Design Consistency

 Designers will also need to come to terms with the importance of design consistency.
 Indeed, the issue of consistency is not just limited to particular areas of the blockchain only.
-One of the key issues that you will notice from current Digital Securities news is the strong emphasis that stakeholders are putting in ensuring that the limitation of the products is fully understood.
+One of the critical issues that you will notice from current Digital Securities news is the strong emphasis that stakeholders are putting in ensuring that the limitation of the products is fully understood.
 Understanding how the system works is the key to increasing its usage and uptake.
 Designers must thus consider consistency, especially when creating decentralized apps.
 It is much easier for users to interact with apps that have the same visual language across the platform.
-This is not only good for the management aspect but it also saves the time and resources of platform users.
+This is not only good for the management aspect, but it also saves the time and resources of platform users.
 The currency trends in the design world tend to be outdated for the blockchain.
-When designing specifically for the blockchain, the consistency of the icons and scroll bars among other items will be crucial.
+When designing specifically for the blockchain, the consistency of the icons and scroll bars, among other items, will be crucial.